History of the United States Virgin Islands: Negotiations of sale

 After the abolition of slavery in the islands, the plantation economy of the islands collapsed.
 Sugar produced in St. Croix was met with intense competition on the global market, while shipping and trade on St. Thomas had already declined.
-The islands became a financial and strategic burden to the Danish state.
-Meanwhile, the United States had become interested in the islands as a strategic military hold in the Caribbean.
+The islands became a strategic and financial burden to the Danish state.
+Meanwhile, the United States had developed a strategic military interest in the islands in order to strengthen their position in the Caribbean.
 On-and-off negotiations with the United States to sell the islands began in 1866 and were not fully concluded until 1917.

 Spurred on by fears that Prussia and Austria would annex the islands after defeating Denmark in the Second Schleswig War, William H. Seward entered into negotiations with Waldemar Raasløff in 1866.
 As a result of their talks, a treaty was signed on October 24, 1867, in which the Americans would acquire St. Thomas and St. John in exchange for 7.5 million dollars in gold.
-At the King's instance, a referendum was held on the islands on January 9, 1868, in which the overwhelming majority voted in favor of the sale.
-Despite widespread support for the treaty, the United States Senate failed to ratify it before its deadline in April 1870.
+At the King's behest, a referendum was held on the islands on January 9, 1868.
+An overwhelming majority voted in favor of the sale.
+Despite widespread support for the treaty, the United States Senate refused to ratify it before its deadline in April 1870.
 The agreement for purchase then elapsed.

-American interest in the colonies was renewed in 1899 when rumors spread that they might be sold to Germany.
-The U.S. offered Denmark $3.5 million in gold for all three islands.
+American interest in the colonies was renewed in 1898 when rumors spread that they might be sold to Germany.
+Danish Captain Walter Christmas' recent attempts to sell the islands to Germany had failed, but caused great alarm in the U.S. The U.S. offered Denmark $3.5 million in gold for all three islands.
 Negotiations on the sale price and the privileges of the island populations then ensued.
 On January 24, 1902, an agreement was finally reached, and a treaty was signed.
 The United States Congress ratified the treaty in February.
 In Denmark, the lower house approved the sale on March 14 by a vote of 88 to 7, but the conservative upper house found itself at an impasse.
 A vote on October 22, 1902, was evenly split, with 32 votes for the sale and 32 against it.
 As a result, the treaty was not ratified and met the same fate as its 1868 predecessor.
-The United States' first secretary in London, Henry White attributed the failure to the influence of Kaiser Wilhelm II of the ascendent German Empire.
+The United States' first secretary in London, Henry White, attributed the failure to the influence of Wilhelm II, Kaiser of the ascendant German Empire.